jwnwilson/hexrepo/README.md

         - Look at https://github.com/nektos/act
         - Port changes to all libs and projects
         - Switch to bastion to access all dbs as needed

-- Setup E2E testing
+    - Add another cloud provider - GCP

-- Automate setup
+- Full monorepo setup with hextech cli command like turbo repo
 - Investigate setting up company services
     - Feature Flagging / A / B testing
     - Switching calculation verisons